Trio (Trio album): Background

-The band, by this point known as Trio, recorded a selection of these songs on a four-track reel-to-reel from Teac in their own rehearsal room.
+The band, now named Trio, recorded a selection of these songs on a TEAC four-track reel-to-reel in their own rehearsal room.
 They recorded two tracks (Lady-O-Lady and Sunday You Need Love Monday Be Alone), as well as an almost 9-minute live version of the song Broken Hearts for You and Me onto a 10" mini LP.
-Hoping to secure a record deal, the band then applied to several record companies with these tracks but was met with 23 rejections.
-Louis Spillmann, the A&R Manager of the German record label Phonogram, was given a sample by an employee of the music publishers Francis, Day & Hunter and, because the song "Sunday You Need Love Monday Be Alone" caught his attention, he went to a Trio concert.
+Hoping to secure a record deal, the band then submitted these tracks to several record companies but received 23 rejections.
+The song "Sunday You Need Love Monday Be Alone" caught the attention of an employee of the music publisher Francis, Day & Hunter, who then shared the demo with Louis Spillmann, the A&R Manager of the German record label Phonogram, who then attended a Trio concert.
 Convinced by the band's live performance, Spillmann offered the band a record deal that same evening.

 Klaus Voormann, an intimate friend of the Beatles and former Bassist for John Lennon, was at this time an advisor for Spillmann.
 He went to a concert and a band rehearsal in Großenkneten.
 He encouraged Spillmann's decision to take the band under contract, not only because of their professional stage presence, but especially because of their role distribution in the band which corresponded well to their characters.
 From then on, Spillmann employed Voormann as the producer of Trio and they signed their first record contract.

 Production

-In the summer of 1981 Klaus Voormann asked Spillmann for 10,000 German marks to buy two eight-track machines in order to start production of Trio's debut album.
+In the summer of 1981, Voorman requested 10,000 German marks from Spillman in order to buy two eight-track recorders for production of Trio's debut album.
 They chose "Schweinestall-Studio" near Husum as the recording studio.
 It was run by Detlef Petersen, producer and former keyboard player of the German-English band Lake, together with Geoffrey Peacey.
 The latter worked as a sound technician on the album.

 The drums and electric guitar were recorded live for every song by Krawinkel and Behrens and Remmler's vocals were dubbed over afterwards.
-Because of the minimal instrumentation in the songs there was little that needed changing during the recording.
+Because of the songs' minimal instrumentation, there was little that needed changing during the recording.
 The band mastered their songs through lots of practice and many performances, resulting in a rapid succession of recordings.
 Occasionally the perfectionism of Stefan Remmler caused problems when he sent his band members and Klaus Voormann outside so that he could concentrate more on his singing.